EURO GOVT-Bunds retreat; trade choppy before EU summit

 Adding to the uncertainty, German lawmakers secured a full parliamentary vote on euro zone crisis measures negotiated by Chancellor Angela Merkel and her peers, a move which risked delaying Europe's response to the two-year crisis.

-Merkel will not be able to agree to changes to the 440 billion euro European Financial Stability Facility (EFSF) without parliamentary approval.
+Merkel will not be able to agree to changes to the 440 billion euro European Financial Stability Facility (EFSF) without approval of parliament.

+"You'd imagine things aren't going to get sorted out in a few minutes...
+We are sticking to our view that the summit will under deliver when (the plan) is finally announced," a trader said.

+Cash 10-year Bund yields were 1.5 basis points up at 2.13 percent , having traded in a 1.985 percent to 2.25 percent range over the past week.

+"I don't see any reason why we can't go up and down 20 basis points in yields on very little news at the moment," the same trader said.

-Trade in peripheral euro zone debt was also hamstrung before the summit, with Italian 10-year yields slightly up at 5.98 percent , and equivalent Spanish yields flat at 5.56 percent .
+Trade in peripheral euro zone debt was also hamstrung by investor nerves before the summit, with Italian 10-year yields little changed on the day at 5.976 percent , with equivalent Spanish yields flat at 5.56 percent .

-Both remained within a whisker of the highest levels since August, before the ECB started buying the countries' bonds in secondary markets, as Italy's divided government kept Europe waiting for long delayed reforms which were a condition for the central bank's purchases.
+Both remained within a whisker of the highest levels since August before the ECB started buying the countries' bonds in secondary markets.

-Pre-summit nerves also saw Spain's short-term borrowing costs rise to their highest since 2008 at an auction of 1.39 billion euros of three-month bills.

 Political and general news ** This Diary is filed daily ** -----------------------------------------------------------